MSTecs/Azure-DevDays/Module 2/Lab-2.md

 4. Type exit to terminate the SSH session and then close the Cloud Shell pane.

-Result: Once you completed this exercise, you have successfully implemented a multi-container application by using Docker Compose.
+Result: Once you have completed this exercise, you have successfully implemented a multi-container application by using Docker Compose.